Celebrities show their support for campaign to give a future to children living in poverty.

 ActionAid global spokeswomen working with survivors of violence across Africa and in Afghanistan.

 Award winning singer-songwriter, Jake Bugg sees ActionAid’s work with young Brazillians for himself.

 The Nigerian government must do more to find missing school girls, says ActionAid Nigeria Director, Dr Hassaini Abdu

-ActionAid condemns the abduction of more than 200 girls from a school in Nigeria.
+ActionAid condemns the abduction of more than 200 girls from their school in Chibok, north-east Nigeria.

 Barclays boss told “Don’t be a banker for tax-dodgers” as campaigners descend on contentious Annual General Meeting24/04/2014

 Barclays bosses plan to pay themselves millions in bonuses whilst helping businesses set up in tax havens, ActionAid claimed today.